Rose-ES is your specialist for embedded software development, from embedded Linux to bare-metal firmware.

-Rose-ES is your all-round embedded Linux specialist.
-From uCLinux systems with a small memory footprint up to the 'muscle-car' ARM cortex systems, Rose-ES is your partner for:
+Rose-ES is your embedded Linux specialist from A to Z: From board support to service setup, from uCLinux systems with a small memory footprint up to the 'muscle-car' ARM cortex systems.

 "The Yocto Project is a Linux Foundation workgroup whose goal is to produce tools and processes that will enable the creation of Linux distributions for embedded software that are independent of the underlying architecture of the embedded software itself" —Wikipedia—.